Appeals against NCGP administrative processes

 - acknowledge receipt of an Administering Organisation's appeal

-- collate the appellant's and the ARC's submission for the Appeals Committee (generally the ARC's submission outlines relevant provisions of the funding rules and the processes which were applied during the selection process)
+- collate the appellant's and the ARC's submission for the Appeals Committee (generally the ARC's submission outlines relevant provisions of the Grant Guidelines and the processes which were applied during the selection process)

 - provide secretariat support to the ARC Appeals Committee